o1-labs/eslint-plugin-o1js/README.md

 - If statements should not be used in a Circuit method
 - Ternary statements should not be used in a Circuit method
 - JavaScript JSON functions should not be used in a Circuit method
+- JavaScript random functions should not be used in a Circuit method

 # Installation